Post War - Newcastle Riders

 1939 saw Syd join the Newcastle Diamonds team in the same division as Norwich.
 Syd had a regular team place with his new team and in July Norwich supporters saw just how much Syd had improved as he was in the team that won the English Trophy final at the expense of the Stars.
 Syd scored 7 in each leg of the final as his team edged home winners by 84-82.
 Newcastle were at the top of the League table when racing stopped for the duration of the war.

-On the outbreak of war which curtailed the 1939 season,, Syd’s attempt to join the Australian forces was denied due to the fact his engineering skills were required for the war effort in England.
+On the outbreak of war which curtailed the 1939 season, with Newcastle heading the division.
+Syd’s attempt to join the Australian forces was denied due to the fact his engineering skills were required for the war effort in England.
 He spent the war years making secret equipment for submarines.
 Syd married a Norwich girl Gladys in 1940, their only son Trevor was born in Norwich in 1941

 The war did not prevent some speedway action and reports indicate that Syd rode for a Norwich team at Dick Case’s track at Rye House on June 29 and August 24 1941.
 The first post-war meeting for Syd was an unofficial test match against Australia v England held at Odsal in August.
 He scored 2 points from the reserve position